learn-co-curriculum/precollege-summer-intro-to-web-design-track/day-01/README.md

 ##SWBATS

 ###CLI
-+ Understand and explain what terminal is and why we use it
++ Understand and explain what the terminal is and why we use it
 + Navigate through directories using the `cd` command
 + Use the `ls` command to list items in a directory
 + Use `pwd` to see where they are in the file structure